Purchasing property with greenspace

 When buying new land to farm or expanding operations, there are a variety of things to consider before making a purchase or beginning construction.
 An overview of some of these issues is provided below.

 It is best to start with local authorities who regulate many land use issues including simple matters such as building permits.
 Make sure to check with the township and county land conservation department to determine what local permits or approvals are required.
 For example, while many rural areas are zoned for agriculture, buyers need to understand what type of land uses are allowed on the land they are considering for purchase.
 Some areas may be zoned rural residential and actually prohibit livestock operations or restrict their size.
 Prospective buyers also need to know if farm-related businesses are allowed in an area.
 If over 500 animal units will be housed on a farm, a buyer may need to obtain a conditional use permit or license from certain local governments.
 See the Animal Unit Calculation Worksheet (3400-025) and Instructions (3400-025Instructions) to determine if this may apply to your operation.

 Agricultural Performance Standards

 All crop and livestock producers are required to meet Wisconsin's agricultural performance standards and manure management prohibitions.
 The Wisconsin Runoff Rules: What Farmers Need to Know brochure provides an overview of these rules.
 Cost-sharing may be available in some cases, and there are grant programs available at the local, state and federal level that can be used to help landowners come into compliance.
 County land conservation departments are the primary contacts for assisting landowners with these standards and prohibitions and can provide technical assistance and information regarding available funding.
-A list of county contacts is available in the Land & Water Conservation Directory, maintained by the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP).
+A list of county contacts is available in the Land & Water Conservation Directory.

 Concentrated Animal Feeding Operations (CAFOs)